tbird20d/labcontrol/README.md

  * Resources

 In the future, additional objects may be stored, including:
- * user objects
+ * User objects

 Starting in foreground mode
 ===========================
-To start fserver in foreground mode, cd to the top-level directory, and run the script: start_server.
+To start lcserver in foreground mode, cd to the top-level directory, and run the script: start_server.

 You may specify a TCP/IP port address for the server to use, on the